A Guide to Schools & Scholarships for Students with Disabilities

 Telling the School About Your Disability

-To receive help from your school, you may need to disclose your disability.
-To receive financial aid for your disability, you may need documentation.
-Financial aid may be available to those who qualify.
-Here are some helpful tips:
+To receive the necessary support from your school, it’s important to disclose your disability.
+If you’re seeking financial aid related to your disability, proper documentation may be required.
+Fortunately, financial assistance is available to those who qualify.
+Here are some useful tips to help you along the way:

 Discuss Your Need with the Admissions Professional